jimpick/cabal-ses-bot/README.md

 cabal-ses-bot
 =============

-A bot hosting daemon for cabal.
+A bot hosting daemon for [cabal](https://cabal-club.github.io/), an experimental p2p community chat platform.

 Uses "[Secure Ecmascript](https://github.com/Agoric/SES)" so that participants in the cabal chat can create their own bots ... the code is "untrusted" and runs in a sandbox.